 - Claire MICHEAU (University of Luxembourg): State aid, subsidy and tax incentives under EU and WTO law.

-In a new category introduced in 2017, the FNR attributes Awards for Outstanding Research-Driven Innovation to researchers who have made an effort to turn their publicly (co)funded research into innovations of a commercial or social nature.
+From the 2017 to the 2020 FNR Awards, the FNR attributed the FNR Award for Outstanding Research-Driven Innovation to researchers who have made an effort to turn their publicly (co)funded research into innovations of a commercial or social nature.
+In 2021, this category was absorbed into the new category Outstanding Scientific Achievement.

 Tom WIRTZ; David DOWSETT; Rachid BARRAHMA; Olivier BOUTON and Jean-Nicolas AUDINOT (LIST – Luxembourg Institute of Science and Technology) for the project for the project “VECTOR500 SIMS: a unique tool for high resolution high-sensitivity nano-analysis.”